VictorPrinze/Shape-Parser/README.md

 # Shape Parser

-A Python parser that processes a custom shape syntax and builds an object representation.
+A JavaScript parser that processes a custom shape syntax and builds an object representation.

 ## Description